Laboratory for analysis and expertise

 When should Soxhlet extraction be used?

-Our Soxhlet analysis services
+Our soxhlet analysis services

-Our services include:
+Our services cover:

-Our technical resources in addition to Soxhlet extraction
+Our technical resources to complement Soxhlet extraction

 Gas chromatography (GC-MS) to identify and quantify the extracted compounds.

-Thermogravimetric analysis (TGA) to measure volatile and residual organic fractions.
+Thermogravimetric analysis (TGA) to measure volatile and residual organic fractions

-ICP spectrometry to complete the elemental characterization.
+ICP spectroscopy to complement elemental characterization.

 Why choose FILAB?

-Calling on FILAB means benefiting from an experienced analytical partner, recognized for the quality of its services and its responsiveness.
+Choosing FILAB means benefiting from an experienced analytical partner, recognized for the quality of its services and its responsiveness.

 FAQ

-What is a Soxhlet extraction?
+What is a soxhlet extraction?

-What is the Soxhlet method?
+What is the soxhlet method?

 The Soxhlet extraction process: how does it work?